5 Funny Ways to Fit In as a Jersey Nurse

 Whatever the reason New Jersey calls to you, fitting in could be a priority.
 Here are 5 verified ways travel nurses from all other states can come across as a true Jersey Girl or Guy.

-1. Make regular trips to the shopping malls.
-With New Jersey having more shopping malls per square mile than any other state, and with no retail tax on clothing or shoes, who can blame a Jersey girl for making frequent stops to one of the myriad of malls in her vicinity?
+With New Jersey having more shopping malls per square mile than any other state, and with no retail tax on clothing or shoes, who can blame a Jersey girl for making frequent stops to one of the myriads of malls in her vicinity?
 Whether it’s an upscale boutique mall, a discount mall, or something in between, the local mall is her second home.
 New Jersey travel nursing jobs will pay well enough to justify a shopping spree or two!

-3. You’re a diner expert.
 With more than 600 hundred diners spread throughout the state, New Jersey is known as the Diner Capital of the World.
 But please remember: in Jersey, if you’re in the northern section, it’s a Taylor ham sandwich, but the same sandwich in the southern part of the state is a pork roll sandwich.
-And in Jersey you’re ordering a sub, not a hoagie and drinking pop, not soda.
+And in Jersey, you’re ordering a sub, not a hoagie and drinking pop, not soda.
 Traveling nurses that get the lingo and the menu down will fit right in.

 New Jersey Travel Nurses Won’t Truly Fit in Until They Hit These Hot Spots

 1. Beach Towns:

 When you need a sun and sand fix, make sure you “go to the shore,” which is the local slang for going to the beach.
 Some of the

 top-rated beaches along the Jersey shore include Ocean City, Wildwood, Point Pleasant Beach, and Asbury Park.